advide2001/catstronauts/client/README.md

 # Catstronauts - client

-The starting point of the `client` code for Odyssey Lift-off course.
+The starting point of the `client` code for Catstronauts app